The Bilestoad: Development

 The Apple II has no built-in tone generator; all sound and music is produced by toggling on/off the speaker at appropriate intervals to generate the desired frequency.
 The game's incorporation of music with gameplay was an impressive technical feat.

-Source Code

-Source code for The Bilestoad was found on two 5.25 diskettes retrieved from a dumpster in Berkeley, California and sold on eBay to the maintainer of apple2games.com It was released on April 20, 2019 and is available here.
-The code is assembly and appears to have no comments.
-However, there are useful labels in various files such as BLOOD.

 Reception

 Legacy

-In the mid-1990s, Marc Goodman also released an alpha demo of a higher-resolution re-working of the game for the color Macintosh platform.
+In the mid-1990s, Marc Goodman released an alpha demo of a re-working of the game for the Macintosh.
 Peter Akemann cited The Bilestoad as a major inspiration for his game Die by the Sword.

+The assembly language source code for The Bilestoad was found on two 5.25 diskettes retrieved from a dumpster in Berkeley, California and purchased on eBay by the maintainer of apple2games.com in 2018.
+It was made available on GitHub in 2019.